-VERTICAL VENTING
+VER FICAL VENTING

 Input Categorized Furnace Vent Size Recommended

 (See NFGC)

 50K 3"

-75K 4"

-100K 4"
+75K 100K 4" 4"

 125K 5"

 150K 5"

-\NOTE: All furnaces have a 3" vent connection as shipped from the factory.
+\NOTE: All furnaces have a 3" vent connection as shipped from the factory. (-)802P models are also equipped with a 4" adapter.
 A 3" to 4", 3" to 5", or 4" to 5" vent transition may be required when vertically vented or common vented with metal vent pipes.
-THE VENT TRANSITION CONNECTION MUST BE MADE AT THE FURNACE VENT EXIT.
+THE VENT TRANSITION CON-NECTION MUST BE MADE AT THE FURNACE VENT EXIT.
 It must originate with an adapter if required, at the furnace flue collar and terminate either in a listed cap or roof assembly.
 When common venting, the vent connector size may differ from the above diameters depending on application.
 See National Fuel Gas Code ANSI Z223.1 or latest edition tables.